JoeIMIsu/codingpedia.github.io/_posts/2017-07-27-how-to-insert-mongo-document-in-java.md

 ```java
 MongoDatabase database = mongoClient.getDatabase("codingpedia-bookmarks");
 ```
 > A database is a physical container for collections.
 Each database gets its own set of files on the file system.
  A single MongoDB server typically has multiple databases.

-Now we need to select the collection, where we'll be adding our newly created document:
+Now we need to select the collection, where we add our newly created document:

 ```java
 MongoCollection<Document> bookmarksCollection = database.getCollection("bookmarks");